-- 1. Log in to Plant Applications Web Client. - 3.
+- 1. Log in to Plant Applications Web Client. - In the application navigation menu, select .
+The Open page appears. - 3.
 If the activity for which you want to add a comment is completed or skipped, select Completed. - 4.
 Select for the activity, and then select Add Comment.
-A window for entering comments appears. - 5.
-In the ADD GENERAL COMMENT box, enter a comment for the activity, and then select Save.
+A window for entering comments appears. - In the ADD GENERAL COMMENT box, enter a comment for the activity, and then select Save.
+The comment is added.

-i Tip: Select Show Comments to access the comments for the activity.
+Select Show Comments to access the comments for the activity.